What is the Secret to a Good Marinade?

 Tip: Adjust aromatic ingredients based on the dish’s intended cuisine.

-Science Behind Marinades
+Science Behind Marinating

 Understanding the science behind marinades helps to maximize their effectiveness, ensuring your dishes achieve the best flavor and texture.